Brown (Hematogenic) Iris - Information about the

 dietary food enzyme supplement should be taken with each meal.
 This should contain

-hydrochloric acid, since the parietal cells in our stomachs produce less hydrochloric acid, to
+contain hydrochloric acid, since the parietal cells in our stomachs produce less

 Herbals and Supplementation

-Europe as a well known remedy for liver problems and as a digestive aid.
-Milk thistle has a
+in Europe as a well known remedy for liver problems and as a digestive aid.
+Milk thistle

-complex of compounds known as solitarian which are actually known to protect the liver
+has a complex of compounds known as solitarian which are actually known to protect the

-against some toxins and help increase the function of this busy organ.
-Researchers have
+liver against some toxins and help increase the function of this busy organ.
+Researchers

-found that solitarian works almost exclusively on the kidneys and liver.
-It apparently moves
+have found that solitarian works almost exclusively on the kidneys and liver.
+It apparently

-in a cycle from blood plasma to the liver bile and concentrates in the liver cells, counteracting
+moves in a cycle from blood plasma to the liver bile and concentrates in the liver cells,

-in Africa for centuries to treat various ailments without any harmful side effects.
-Besides liver
+used in Africa for centuries to treat various ailments without any harmful side effects.

-problems, devil’s claw has been used for arthritis and gout, rheumatism, and kidney and
+Besides liver problems, devil’s claw has been used for arthritis and gout, rheumatism, and

-bladder disorders.
-One study showed that, taken as a tea, it was beneficial in lowering
+kidney and bladder disorders.
+One study showed that, taken as a tea, it was beneficial in

 Dandelion - is a hepatic, alterative, and blood purifier.
 This herb has a long history of use.